boris1592/LethalCompanyTalkingHeads/README.md

 # Installation

-This mod requires BeepInEx to be installed in order to work.
-After installing BeepInEx put the mod `.dll` file into the `BeepInEx/plugins` folder inside the game directory.
+This mod requires BepInEx to be installed in order to work.
+After installing BepInEx put the mod `.dll` file into the `BepInEx/plugins` folder inside the game directory.

 # Configuration